Friday, January 28, 2011

 "I will be silent in future."

-In addition to Hedda, a very fine film I wish more people were able to see, there appears to be an entire catalog of Glenda Jackson films that have yet to be released on DVD.
+In addition to Hedda, a very fine film I wish more people could see, there appears to be an entire catalog of Glenda Jackson films that have yet to be released on DVD.
 Among them: The Incredible Sarah (1976), The Nelson Affair (1973), Robert Altman's H.E.A.L.T.H.
 (1980), The Triple Echo (1972), Stevie (1978)...oh, the list goes on.
 Talk about your tragedies!

 1. I agree with all you've said, and it's unbelievable this film is not available on DVD.
 If anyone's paying attention, get on this right away!